 small roof garden 40m²

-Although the private homes of Highfields Grove feature conventional, brown brickwork, their interiors are modern, and this rooftop garden required updating to fuse with our clients' contemporary mindset.
-The garden's square outline felt distinctly static, where we sought to add movement, and delineate greater sense of space.
-The deck generates spatial depth, angled towards a Paperbark maple – the sculptural tree blends beautifully into its woodland in texture, deciduousness and seasonal diversity, forming an architectural focal point.
-Living and working within North London's verdant landscapes, we often seek to elevate foliar qualities across Hampstead rooftops and Primrose Hill patio gardens to accentuate their authentic, natural backdrops.
+Although the private homes of Highfields Grove feature conventional brown brickwork, their interiors are modern, and this rooftop garden required updating to fuse with our clients' contemporary mindset.
+The garden's square outline felt distinctly static, where we sought to add movement, and delineate a greater sense of space.
+The deck design accomplishes much spatial depth, angled towards a Paperbark maple – the sculptural tree blends beautifully into its woodland in texture, deciduousness and seasonal diversity, forming an architectural focal point.
+Living and working within North London's verdant landscapes, we often seek to elevate foliar qualities across Hampstead rooftops and Primrose Hill gardens to accentuate their natural backdrops.

 Floating Roof garden

-A five-step, spacious staircase leads down into the cosily west-facing small roof garden, creating an elegant, natural transition, constructed in floating sandstones which hover a powder-coated steel frame.
+A five-step spacious staircase leads down into the cosily west-facing small roof garden, creating an elegant natural transition, constructed in floating sandstones which hover a powder-coated steel frame.
 The 1.5-metre-long buff treads produce ergonomic effectiveness within a streamlined detail design, emitting a warm glow below, while a linear LED strip light demarcates the deck's layout, distinguishing the stone and wood sections.
 Custom-made troughs and tree planters feature a floating shadow gap beneath, achieved by specifying integral plinths or suspending the units onto polymer discs.
-We continually extend this original signature detail in every roof terrace design we develop, to merge distinct, compositional nuances with augmented drainage methods, amid a dynamic shadows and light interplay.
+We continuously extend this original signature detail in every roof terrace design we develop, to merge distinct compositional nuances with augmented drainage methods, amid a dynamic shadows and light interplay.

 A hardwood screen surrounds the roof garden, adding safety and a sense of enclosure above existent low parapet walls.
 The Balau wood is further detailed in a built-in barbecue design, where a sizeable gas rotisserie, slate worktop and stainless steel detailing are integrated seamlessly alongside a recessed herb garden which provides handy culinary foliage.
 Set within a lush woodland enclave, the small roof garden is immersed in morning sunbeams, contrasted by afternoon shade – a complete microclimate which sustains a broad planting spectrum.
-A Harlequin glorybower infuses heady fragrance in late summer, while a scented Wintersweet is highly valued during the colder months, juxtaposed with Eatsern redbud cultivars.
+A Harlequin glorybower infuses heady fragrance in late summer, while a scented Wintersweet is highly valued during the colder months, juxtaposed with Eastern redbud cultivars.

 Maple tree Charisma